-So the sooner you get from an idea to an idea that has been vetted out as feasible, the sooner you get started, go back and try another idea, and of course, this process increases your chances for success.
+The sooner you get from an idea to an idea that has been vetted as feasible, the sooner you get started, go back and try another idea, and of course, this process increases your chances for success.
 Enter the one-page business plan.

 Building Your One Page Business Plan

-The one pager as it is called forces the budding food entrepreneur to think clearly about the business idea and has framework that forces you to put the essentials on one page.
-The thinking behind this is if you can't get it to one page you will not be able to clearly articulate your opportunity to other stakeholders such as business associates, potential investors and banks, and retail buyers.
-Here are the essential elements that go into your one pager:
+The one-pager as it is called forces the budding food entrepreneur to think clearly about the business idea and has a framework that forces you to put the essentials on one page.
+The thinking behind this is if you can't get it to one page, you will not be able to clearly articulate your opportunity to other stakeholders such as business associates, potential investors and banks, and retail buyers.
+Here are the essential elements that go into your one-pager:

-Rather than give you generic details regarding the essential elements, I have created a hypothetical company to show you how a One Pager is constructed.
+Rather than give you generic details regarding the essential elements, we have created a hypothetical company to show you how an o-pager is constructed.
 Here are a few notes:

 - [XXXX].
-This is a place holder for you to fill in your product or company specific information.
+It is a placeholder for you to fill in your product or company-specific information.